-- 1. Define in sentence form: relative location, longitude, time zone. - 2.
+Chapter 1: Louisiana's Geography 90°W ARKANSAS 3°N Approximately -33° N 33° N 25 25 50 Kilometers 32° N MISSISSIPPI TEXA -31° N 30° N Gulf of Mexico - 29° N MAP 1.3 Reviewing the Section Louisiana's Boundaries 1.
+Define in sentence form: relative location, longitude, time zone.
+Map Skill: What feature forms 2.
 What is the northernmost latitude of Louisiana?
-What is our state's westernmost longitude? - 3.
+Louisiana's easternmost What is our state's westernmost longitude? boundary with the state of 3.
 Name the waterways that form some of Louisiana's boundaries.